Progress

 Management Strategy

-To achieve this outcome, Chesapeake Bay Program partners have committed to:
+To achieve this outcome, participating partners have committed to:

-• Building an active network of land conservation organizations in the watershed; and
+• Building an active network of land conservation organizations in the watershed.

 • Increasing public support for and engagement in land conservation.